Overview

 Python Flask Build Flask applications with Dapr APIs

-Javascript Express Build Express applications with Dapr APIs
+JavaScript Express Build Express applications with Dapr APIs

 PHP You can serve with Apache, Nginx, or Caddyserver.